 Steps to becoming a financial adviser: overview

-1. Network with financial advisers at careers fairs to understand more about the job to understand whether this career is a good fit for your strengths.
+1. Network with financial advisers at careers fairs to understand more about the job to understand whether this career is a good fit for your individual strengths.

 2. Take a low-cost and online investment course to build up a reasonable knowledge of investing.
 There are two reasons why this works: